SiarheiHerasiuta/lidar_odometry/README.md

 ## Run

-Before run algorithm on a test data do not foget update paths in config yaml files!!!
+Before run algorithm on a test data do not foget update paths in config yaml files

 ```bash
 # KITTI dataset